AwesomeFunGame/web-apps-with-elm/signals/introduction.md

 ### Excersice

-Try combining the basic mouse x example above with `doubleSignal` so you see the current `x` multiplied by 2 as you move your mouse.
+Try combining the basic mouse x coordinate example above with `doubleSignal` so you see the current `x` multiplied by 2 as you move your mouse.